 Negatives are often performed at a weight that is much greater than the lifter is able to lift through the concentric phase.
 Therefore, a partner can help out, or lift the weight entirely through the concentric phase.

 Another variation is to have the lifter perform the concentric phase and then a partner can push down on the barbell to increase the intensity of the eccentric phase.

 The eccentric phase creates huge stress on the muscles (lengthening under tension) and therefore, is great for eliciting adaptations.
 However, it can also create a lot of fatigue and muscle soreness.

 Once the lifter reaches a sticking point (weight stops moving) a partner applies just enough force to allow the lifter to get through the sticking point and carry on, allowing them to work beyond failure.

 This technique can be performed individually on squats if using a safety squat bar (SSB).
-This is referred to as a Hatfield Squat (Named after Dr Frederick Hatfield).
+This is referred to as a Hatfield Squat (Named after Dr. Frederick Hatfield).
 During the Hatfield squat, you can place your hands on the rack to help pull you through the sticking point.
-This is possible because the SSB will sit comfortable on your shoulders without having to be held.
+This is possible because the SSB will sit comfortably on your shoulders without having to be held.

 PRE & POST EXHAUST